Daycare Worker Salary: What Childcare Workers and Teachers Earn

 Connecticut

 The Connecticut Office of Early Education's Qualified Workforce Incentives (QWI) helps to recruit and retain early childhood professionals.
-Eligible applicants with specific employment status can receive awards ranging from $250 to $2,000.
+Eligible applicants with specific employment status can receive awards up to $2,600.

 Florida

-The Early Childhood Educator Incentive$ Florida program provides bonuses and other monetary incentives to educators based on education level, certifications, and years of service in the early childhood education industry.
+The Early Childhood Educator Incentive$ Florida program awards annual stipends of up to $5,000 to educators based on education level, certifications, and years of service in the early childhood education industry.

 Georgia